Hi, my name is Linda Hurtado, and I anchor the FOX 13 News at Noon as well as the FOX 13 News at 5 with Cynthia Smoot.

 I’ve been very active with the American Cancer Society’s Reach to Recovery and Making Strides Against Breast Cancer events long before my own diagnosis of breast cancer in 2011, because my mother was a breast cancer survivor until the disease finally took her life in 1995.
 Since my own diagnosis and recovery, I’ve become the local emcee for the Susan G. Komen events.
 I support the Face of Courage non-profit as well as the My Hope Chest that funds reconstruction for women who do not have insurance.
 And every year I donate proceeds from A Shoot for a Cure to the Florida Hospital Foundation to fund mammograms for women without insurance.

-When not working, you can find me at sporting events cheering on my two middle school-aged daughters.
+When not working, you can find me at sporting events cheering on my two high school-aged daughters.
 I have two stepchildren, two biological daughters, an adopted son from Cuba, and two English bulldogs.
 My husband Jorge and I love volunteering at non-profits and supporting Tampa’s NHL Lightning, NFL Buccaneers and MLB Rays.
 We have a big, busy traditional Cuban family, deeply rooted in the Tampa Bay community.